 I set up by myself.

-I helped other creative people in building interesting, enjoyable businesses.
+I helped other creative people to build interesting, enjoyable businesses.

-I became a university lecturer so I could support the next generation of creatives.
+I became a university lecturer so I could support the next generation of creative people.

 I started writing poetry and performing it (and winning awards).